jonase/learndatalogtoday/resources/chapters/chapter-4.md

 ## Transactions

-It's also possible to run queries on transactions, such as
+It's also possible to run queries to find information about transactions, such as

 * When was a fact asserted?
 * What facts were part of a transaction?
+* When did this transaction run?
 * etc.

 The transaction entity is the fourth element in the datom vector.
-The only attribute associated with a transaction (by default) is `:db/txInstant` which is the instant in time of the assertion.
+The only attribute associated with a transaction (by default) is `:db/txInstant` which is the instant in time when the transaction was committed to the database.